 Models m7 and m8 explicitly assume that annual changes in log death rates are linear in age.
-It is well-known that this is assumption is justified for relatively old ages, but not for younger ages.
+It is well-known that this assumption is justified for relatively old ages, but not for younger ages.
 To investigate the impact of the chosen age range on our results in Table 3 we repeat our analysis for the age range 65-89, see Table 4.
-In that table we find that model m6 still provides a better fit than model m8 (although the gap is smaller), which is a further indication that the assumption of linear improvements (in age) log death rates does not seem to be justified for our data set.
+In that table we find that model m6 still provides a better fit than model m8 (although the gap is smaller), which is a further indication that the assumption of a linear relationship between age and log death rates does not seem to be justified for our data set.